 Disability Action Plans are common and well accepted across industry, government and many professional organisations.
 The UAIP is Council's Disability Action Plan and is intended to be a process of improvement that develops over time, with progress reporting on a periodical basis, and inbuilt reviews.

-The UAIP is available for download from the links below in both Word and PDF format.
+The UAIP is available for download below in PDF format.
 If you require a copy in another format, please contact Council's Access and Inclusion Officer on 03 5832 9700.

 Access and Inclusion Officer